Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-In other power-based SCAs, Schmidt et al.~\cite{schmidt2010side} (2010) exploit the small but measurable power consumption of exposed IC input/output pins.
-This is an alternative method for whenever the direct measurement of power supply lines is not possible, which is often the case on modern mobile devices without invasive intervention.
-The authors test five devices: 8-bit Atmel ATMega163 and AT89S2853 MCUs, an NXP LP2148 MCU with a 32-bit ARM ARM7TDMI-S CPU, a Virtex-II Pro XC2VP7 FPGA, and an ASIC.
-Each device contained an implementation of a 128-bit AES reference software implementation without side-channel countermeasures.
-Plaintexts are sent to the device over a serial interface with an oscilloscope measuring the voltage on the I/O pin.
-DPAs are conducted successfully on all devices, but the necessary number of traces to mount the attacks is not provided.
+As an alternative to tapping into current-carrying wires, Schmidt et al.~\cite{schmidt2010side} (2010) used miniscule power fluctuations measured at exposed I/O pins.
+The authors targeted five devices running a reference 128-bit AES software implementation without side-channel countermeasures: an 8-bit Atmel ATMega163 and AT89S2853 MCU, an NXP LP2148 MCU with a 32-bit ARM ARM7TDMI-S CPU, a Virtex-II Pro XC2VP7 FPGA, and an ASIC.
+Plaintexts were over a serial interface to the targets and, during encryption, an oscilloscope recorded the voltage variations at an exposed I/O pin.
+DPAs were reportedly successful on all devices, but the required number of traces were not given.

-In 2019, Gnad et al.~\cite{gnad2019leaky} successfully mounted correlation power analysis attacks against AES-128 on mixed-signal SoCs aboard IoT devices: a ESP32-devkitC, STMicroelectronics STM32L475 IoT Node, and the STMicroelectronics STM32F407VG Discovery.
-The attack uses power analysis to exploit voltage noise generated by digital subsystems that perturb the signals of on-SoC analog-to-digital converters (ADCs).
-The threat model is a malicious program aboard the device that wishes to recover the secrets being executed by another.
-Software is developed for performing AES-128 for single encryptions of 128-bit plaintext messages, where \texttt{mbedTLS} was used for the software AES implementation.
-Using correlation analysis, ciphertext-based key recovery is successfully performed on the last round of AES using a dataset of 10 million ADC noise traces.
+Recently, Gnad et al.~\cite{gnad2019leaky} (2019) showed that crosstalk in analog signals from adjacent on-SoC digital components could be exploited for key recovery.
+The threat model is an on-device malicious program that wishes to learn information about secret data used by a parallel program on another CPU core.
+The authors used the effect of noise fluctuations generated by digital subsystems that were modulated into (on-SoC) analog-to-digial (ADC) converter signals.
+A spy program accessed ADC measurements while the victim used a software AES implementation from \texttt{mbedTLS} to execute single 128-bit AES encryptions of plaintext messages.
+Using a range of IoT SoCs---a ESP32-devkitC, an STM32L475 IoT Node, and an STM32F407VG Discovery---correlation analysis attacks were mounted by targeting the final AES round and analysing 10 million ADC noise traces.